GoogleCloudPlatform/cloud-hackathons/hacks/disneyland-on-gcp/README.md

 ### Introduction

 To serve analytical insights (like wait time forecasts and next-ride recommendations) with sub-millisecond latency and without overloading BigQuery, we will not query BigQuery directly from the agent.
-Instead, we will use **BigQuery Foreign Data Wrapper (FDW)** to copy the analytical insights from BigQuery into **local tables** inside AlloyDB.
+Instead, we will [synchronize our data from BigQuery into **local tables** inside AlloyDB.](https://docs.cloud.google.com/alloydb/docs/sync-bigquery-data-to-alloydb)

 This ensures that AlloyDB remains the single, high-performance serving layer for the agent, while BigQuery is used purely for heavy analytical processing.